AustralianSynchrotron/sinspect/README.rst

 Version History
 ---------------
-0.3     This version
+0.4     This version
-        Tagged for release to wider userbase
+        Skip XPS regions when set to double-normalisation 0.3     Tagged for release to wider userbase
 0.2rc2  Tagged version for evaluation by local users 0.2rc1  Tagged version for evaluation by local users 0.1     Initial tagged release for evaluation by beamline scientists